-- 1. Investors shall not offer, promise or give any unlawful or undue pecuniary or other advantage or present, whether directly or through intermediaries, to a public official of a State Party, or to a member of an official's family or business associate or other person in order that the official or other person act or refrain from acting in relation to the performance of official duties. - 2.
-Investors shall cooperate with State Parties in eliminating corruption in public governance and shall not encourage, incite, aid, abet or conspire with any official or another person or any entity to commit or authorise the commission of an act of corruption, taking into account the African Union Convention on Preventing and Combatting Corruption and other applicable international legal instruments.
+- Investors shall not offer, promise or give any unlawful or undue pecuniary or other advantage or present, whether directly or through intermediaries, to a public official of a State Party, or to a member of an official's family or business associate or other person in order that the official or other person act or refrain from acting in relation to the performance of official duties. - 2.
+Investors shall cooperate with State Parties in eliminating corruption in public governance and shall not encourage, incite, aid, abet or conspire with any official or another person or any entity to commit or authorise the commission of an act of corruption, taking into account the African Union Convention on Preventing and Combatting Corruption and other applicable international legal instruments. - Notwithstanding relevant international obligations of State Parties regarding anticorruption, a breach of this Article by an investor is deemed to constitute a breach of the domestic law of the Host State concerning the establishment and operation of an investment.